 Having set the voltage adjustment tapping to the appropriate voltage the AC mains and earth leads can be connected to the three pin socket provided.
 The three connections are marked inside the cable end connector L, N and E, corresponding to live, neutral and earth respectively.
-It will probably be found most convenient to connect a pair of wires to L and N and to connect their other end to the two pin cable-end mains socket leading into the power amplifier.
-In this way the loudspeaker power supply will be switched on and off by the amplifier volume control switch.
+The loudspeaker mains connector may be either round or square type, and since these are not interchangeable it is important to specify the type if you have to order a replacement.

-RECOMMENDED CONNECTIONS FOR AUTOMATIC SWITCHING FROM AMPLIFIER
+RECOMMENDED CONNECTIONS FOR AUTOMATIC SWITCHING